ethanbradley/nihpc-documentation/docs/Connecting to Kelvin2.md

 1. Click on "Advanced SSH settings" screen and fill the following fields:

     - Tick "X11-Forwarding".
 This will allow to open graphical applications.
+    - For the "SSH-browser type", select "SCP (Enhanced Speed)"
     - Only if you are connecting from ouside the QUB campus, tick "Use private key".
 Then click on the document icon on the right of the box, and select your private key file `my-kelvin-key`.
     - Click the "OK" box on the bottom of the Window.